mvisonneau/tfcw/examples/complete.md

   // Name of your organization on TFC (required) organization = "acme"

+  // Workspace related configuration block (required) workspace {
-  // Name of the workspace of your Terraform stack on TFC (required) workspace = "foo"
+    // Name of the workspace of your Terraform stack on TFC (required) name = "foo"

+    // Whether to run terraform remotely or locally (optional, default: true (remotely)) operations = true

+    // Configure the workspace with the auto-apply flag (optional, default: <unmanaged>) auto-apply = true

+    // Configure the workspace terraform version (optional, default: <unmanaged>) terraform-version = "0.12.10"

+    // Configure the workspace working directory (optional, default: <unmanaged>) working-directory = "/foo"
+  }

+  // This flag enables the creating of the workspace if TFCW cannot find it under
+  // the organization (optional, default: true) workspace-auto-create = true

   // Whether to purge or leave the workspace variables which are
   // not configured within this file (optional, default: false)